 Click here to view all of the answers for this question.

-Question: I have a question regarding my status as a Jew and whether it is proper to call myself one.
-My father is Jewish, my mother is not.
-I had a bris milah performed by a rabbi shortly after I was born, but was then raised Catholic by my mother.
+Hi, I have a question regarding my status as a Jew and whether it is proper to call myself one.
+My Father is Jewish, my Mother is not.
+I had a Bris Milah performed by a rabbi shortly after I was born, but was then raised Catholic by my mother.
 I always identified with being a Jew and when people ask I answer affirmatively.
-I have made aliyah to Israel and am studying in ulpan if that makes any difference.
-If I am not considered Jewish, I plan to undergo a recognized conversion.
-What is involved in that?
+I have made Aliyah to Israel and am studying in Ulpan if that makes any difference.
+If I am informed that I am not considered Jewish I plan to undergo a recognized conversion and I wonder what is involved in that?
+Thank you, Sam

 Click here to view all of the answers for this question.